Ops Controls

 Customer Relationship Management (CRM)

-CRMs help manage customer interactions, track sales, and streamline marketing efforts.
-They ensure consistent customer experiences and can reveal insights into customer behavior.
+CRMs manage customer interactions, track sales, and streamline marketing.
+They help ensure consistent customer experiences and can reveal patterns in customer behavior that you’d otherwise miss.
+Salesforce, HubSpot, and others have made CRMs practically standard in most businesses.

 Business Intelligence (BI)